javacc/javacc-8/docs/faq.md

 ---

 Sometimes you want some piece of Java code to be executed immediately after a token is matched.
-Lexical actions are placed immediately after the regular expression in a regular expression production.
+Lexical actions are actions that are placed immediately after the regular expression in a regular expression production.

 #### Example